 With more dates being added, her U.S. tour continues through 2015 with stops in Nashville, Atlanta, Knoxville, Greenville, Cincinnati, New York City, Long Island, and Philadelphia.

 Nods of Note

-In residence at The Living Room in 2012 for “Mary Bragg With”
+Year-long residency at NYC’s The Living Room in 2012 for guest series “Mary Bragg With…”

 Telluride Troubadour Competition Honorable Mention (2012)

 Falcon Ridge Folk Festival Emerging Artists Showcase (2009)

 Wildflower!
 Festival Performing Songwriter Competition Finalist (2009)